 - By 2018, nearly 70% of all data traversing the Internet is going to be video.
 That is five million years of video crossing the Internet every month!

 As per Cisco’s Visual Networking Index on mobile data traffic, last year, the regions that saw the most growth were the Middle East & Africa (96% growth), Asia Pacific (71% growth), Latin America (66% growth), and Central & Eastern Europe (64% growth).
 Western Europe (52% growth) and North America (44% growth) also had notable increases in mobile data traffic in 2016.

 There has been a great evolution in mobile networks and mobile device capabilities.
 While 4G or LTE connectivity has become widespread in many countries, telecom operators are testing the waters for 5G connections in some countries.
 With the increased penetration of mobile and portable devices, there is a great need for networks to let these devices to be connected seamlessly with the network enabling viewing of enhanced real-time video and multimedia.

-If you are thinking of starting your own streaming service, check out Muvi’s one-stop end to end SaaS based OTT platform that lets you launch your own branded / white label OTT audio or video streaming service across multiple screens (devices).
+If you are thinking of starting your own streaming service, check out Muvi’s one-stop end to end SaaS-based OTT platform that lets you launch your own branded / white label OTT audio or video streaming service across multiple screens (devices).
 Muvi takes care of it all, from IT infrastructure, CDN, cloud-based servers and storage, security, payment gateway integration, subscriber billing via different monetization models like Subscription video on demand (SVOD), Pay Per View (PPV) and Ad based video on demand (AVOD), User Management , Reports & Analytics to website & apps and a ton of other features to provide a fully managed all integrated solution for you to be able to be ready to launch in 1-click!.
 So hurry up and check out Muvi, if you want to kickstart your streaming service instantly.
-Sign Up for a 14-Days FREE trial.
+Sign Up for free now.